qtyybath/Business-reports/README.md

-Приклади SQL запитів,
+Examples of SQL queries,
-Репорт в POWER BI
+Report in POWER BI